kislerdm/strech-exercises/exercise_01/README.md

 **The whole set of active users identifiers has to be stored in memory.
 What if it does not fit?**

-It is the problem for large datasets which could be typically resolve either by vertical, or horizontal scaling of the computation unit.
+It is the problem for large datasets which could be typically resolved either by vertical, or horizontal scaling of the computation unit.

 Vertical scaling is the straightforward approach: increase the amount of memory, so it fits the amount of data.